Langstroth Hives - A Complete Guide

 - Not a natural habitat for the bees.

 A Langstroth hive consists of brood boxes and honey supers, all of which contain either eight or 10 frames.
-The Langstroth hive can produce a great amount of honey, which is why it’s so popular.
+The Langstroth hive can produce a great amount of honey, which is why it’s so popular, although ensure you place it in a good position on your land.

 With a Langstroth hive, you get to be the beekeeper you want to be—whether you want a large apiary or just a small hive in your yard.